Eight Fun Things to Do in Sydney with Kids

 Take in The Sealife Aquarium

+Wondering what to do in Sydney for kids on a rainy day?
 Take in the world underwater at Sydney’s Sealife Aquarium.
 The entire loop of the world beneath the waves will take 45 minutes to an hour so it’s not too labour intensive for little ones but interesting enough for old kids to enjoy.
 The highlight of this aquarium are the resident Manatees but there is plenty of other sealife on offer including manta rays, sharks giant crabs and lots of colourful fish.
 Be sure to check out the shark eggs in the touch pool!

-What’s on your must-see list for Sydney?
+What’s on your list of fun things to do in Sydney for kids?